ctphoenix/Python-Course-Material/chapter5.md

 In this homework, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
-- To ensure that each variable contributes equally to the KNN classifier, standardize the data.
-That is, subtract each variable in `numeric_data` by its mean, and divide it by its standard deviation.
+- To ensure that each variable contributes equally to the kNN classifier, we need to standardize the data.
+First, from each variable in `numeric_data`, subtract its mean.
+Second, for each variable in `numeric_data`, divide by its standard deviation.
 Store this again as `numeric_data`.
-- Principal components is a way to take a linear snapshot of the data from several different angles, with each snapshot ordered by how well they align with variation in the data.
-Use the `PCA` function in the scikit-learn (sklearn) library to find and store the two most informative principal components of the data (a matrix with two columns corresponding to the principal components), and store as `pca`.
+- Principal component analysis is a way to take a linear snapshot of the data from several different angles, with each snapshot ordered by how well it aligns with variation in the data.
+Use the `PCA` function in the scikit-learn (`sklearn`) library to find and store the two most informative principal components of the data (a matrix with two columns corresponding to the principal components), and store it as `pca`.
 - Use the `fit` and `transform` methods on `numeric_data` to extract the first two principal components, and store as `principal_components`.

 *** =hint